digi-ron/AU-Falcon-SPUD-Project/Engine/Alternator/Alternator.md

 > image taken from [Repco](../../Credits.md#sources) product listing page

+## Diagnosis

+Diagnosis of a bad alternator can be easily checked using a multimeter.
+Follow the steps below to verify alternator failure:

+1. confirm battery age and condition.
+If suspected bad battery, test using battery tester or use professional services to determine battery condition
+1. do not start the car for 24hrs, and check the battery voltage at the terminals with the multimeter.
+The voltage should read 12-13V.
+If not proceed to next step
+1. start the car and leave in Park (Neutral if manual). check terminals while car running with multimeter.
+The voltage should read 13-14.5V.
+If not, proceed to next step or assume replacement required
+1. (optional) disconnect battery terminals and jumpstart vehicle using jumpstarter or jumper leads and a known good battery/vehicle.
+Once jumped, disconnect jumper leads and leave car in idle.
+If car stalls quickly after disconnect, alternator likely at fault.

 ## Replacement (I6 Only)

 > V8 replacement not covered due to project only including I6 models